amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 # All running complexities graphs

 We explored the most common algorithms running times with one or two examples each!
-This should give you an idea how to calculate your own running times when developing your projects.
-Below you can find a chart with graph of all the time complexities that we covered:
+They should give you an idea how to calculate your running times when developing your projects.
+Below you can find a chart with a graph of all the time complexities that we covered:

 {% img /images/big-o-running-time-complexity.png 'Big o running time complexities' %}

 Mind your complexity!